-In short it is when the client sends a DHCP a broadcast message (discover) some device (usually the switch that is the client directly connected to) intercepts the packet and sends a unicast discover instead of it.
-The advantage is that the the broadcast in the networks drops and secondly the DHCP server can be in different network (which is great because you can now use one dhcp server for all networks you have).
+In short it is when the client sends a DHCP a broadcast message (discover) some device – usually the switch that is the client directly connected to – intercepts the packet and sends a unicast discover instead of it to remote server over L3.
+The advantage is that the amount of boadcasts in the networks drops and secondly the DHCP server can be in different subnet.
+This is great because you can now use centralised dhcp server for all networks.

 But this advantage of using the single DHCP brings one big problem – user identification.
-This is where option 82 of DHCP comes to play (which is in detail described in the same rfc).
+The unicast relay will use the appropriate IP (usually a gw or the subnet) but if you need more more information about the supplicant that is where option 82 of DHCP comes to play.

-So shortly the DHCP option 82 is here to say some user-related information to the DHCP server.
+In short the DHCP option 82 is here to convey some additional and more detailed user-related information to the DHCP server.
 The definition by ietf is very vague and the content of the fields is vendor-specific.
-What is needed to say is that option 82 has two most used sub options which are “agent circuit id” sub option and “Agent remote ID” sub option.
+What must be said is that option 82 has two most widely used sub-options: “agent circuit id” sub-option and “agent remote ID”

-Anyway the basic structure of option 82 by ietf is like this:
+The basic structure of option 82 by ietf looks like this:

 This seems like a pure theory with no real information inside so lets have a look at some real stuff.

-This is a real capture from wireshark for Huawei switch S3900 with option 82 enabled.
-So in this case (using standard pre-defined values for the sub options) sub option 1 receives L2 port No. of the packet and vlan No.; whereas sub option 2 receives MAC address of the packet device.
+This is a real capture from WireShark for Huawei switch S3900 with option 82 enabled.
+In this case while using standard, pre-defined values for the sub-options, sub-option 1 receives L2 port No. of the packet and vlan No.; whereas sub-option 2 receives MAC address of the packet device.

 In our case it is the received string deciphered like this: